Warner Bros. Discovery Global Experiences: Warner Bros. Discovery Global Consumer Products

 Warner Bros.
-Themed Entertainment
+Discovery Global Themed Entertainment

 The themed entertainment branch of Warner Bros. began in the early 1970s with the development of their first theme park Warner Bros.
 Jungle Habitat.
 The park opened to the public July 19, 1972.
-Located in West Milford, New Jersey, the 1,000 acre park was a wildlife preserve and drive through safari park.
+Located in West Milford, New Jersey, the 1,000-acre park was a wildlife preserve and drive through safari park.
 Under the leadership of President Rafael De La Sierra, the park saw over 500,000 guests in its first year.

 Although initially successful, the park failed to attract repeat visitors.
 In 1975 Warner Bros. proposed a $20 million expansion to the park.
 The city was divided on the expansion fearful that it would cause further congestion on the roadways.
 On November 2, 1976, the town narrowly voted against the park expansion.
 Following the vote Warner Bros. announced the closure of the park, and that they would sell off the land.

 It wasn't until the late 1980s when Warner Bros. began dabbling in the theme park industry again.
 Terry Semel President and Chief Operating Officer of Warner Bros. had a great working relationship with Graham Burke an executive from Village Roadshow.
 Together the two of them came up with the idea for a theme park on the Gold Coast of Australia.
 Since theme park veteran and former President of Disneyland was already employed with the company, Semel and Burke went to C. V. Wood with their idea.
 Once he was on board, Wood was appointed the President of the newly created Warner Bros.
 Recreational Enterprises to oversee the design, development and construction of the new park dubbed Warner Bros.
 Movie World.